sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ▶️ digital clock.
 Move on the right side in fullscreen

+Dashboard.
+Next Azan in time.
+Next Iqama in time.

 Put Masjid Name on Dashboard

 Create data version mongo document